Main Menu

 “Open access” or “captive portal”

 All connection setting menu entries support “open access” or “captive portal”.
-“Open access” means that you already have entered a password to access the provided network, and you don’t have to fill out an additional login/authentication page.
-Contrarily, captive portals have additional login pages for which you must register.
+“Open access” means that you have already entered a password to access the provided network, and you don’t have to fill out an additional login/authentication page.
+By contrast, captive portals require additional login pages that you must register for.
 See here for more information on how to pass through a captive portal.

 An example of what a captive portal looks like.